chriswu727/kube_vision_processor/README.md

 # KubeVisionProcessor

 A Kubernetes-based microservices application for image processing with GPU acceleration.
-The system is designed to handle image uploads, process them using AI models, and manage the workflow through a distributed task queue.
+The system is designed to handle image uploads, classify them as face or object images, and process them using different AI models.

 ## System Overview

 This application demonstrates a modern microservices architecture where:
+- Images are preprocessed to determine type (face/object)
 - Images are temporarily cached for processing
 - Tasks are distributed through message queues
 - Processing status and results are tracked